top of page

 Matthew 27:62-66

-Jesus announced ahead of time at the Last Supper that Peter would deny Him three times before the rooster would crow.
+Jesus announced ahead of time at the Last Supper that one of them would deny Him three times before the rooster would crow.

 Peter insisted that he would never deny Jesus.

-However, three times during the night of Jesus' arrest, someone from the crowds identified Peter.
+However, three times during the night of the arrest, someone from the crowds identified Peter.

 Matthew 26:69-75